PlasmaPy/PlasmaPy/docs/particles/ionization_states.rst

 =======================================

 The `~plasmapy.particles.IonizationStateCollection` class may be used to represent the ionization state for multiple elements.
+This can be used, for example, to describe the various impurities in a fusion plasma.

 >>> from plasmapy.particles import IonizationStateCollection